 - Community marketplaces that allow hosts to rent out extra space in their homes to guests

-However, what makes Artshare different is that we cater to artists (creators, makers, thinkers, doers…from any discipline or background), who can benefit from a platform that enables them to connect in a more meaningful and convenient way with like-minded people who support arts and culture.
+However, what makes Artshare different is that we cater to creators (makers, thinkers, doers…from any discipline or background), who can benefit from a platform that enables them to connect in a more meaningful and convenient way with like-minded people who support and are passionate about culture.

 Contact us if you have any questions.
 We’re here to help!

 To support the artistic development of creative individuals

 Our vision is of more creative and collaborative societies

 Respect, inclusivity, collaboration

 Where it all began